multunus/multunus.github.io/source/blog/2015-10-30-mfi-and-financial-inclusions.html.markdown

 One such person who was inspired by Prof Muhammad Yunus was[Rohan Mathew](https://www.linkedin.com/pub/rohan-mathew/36/140/7b6).

-Rohan Mathew conceived[The Intersect Fund](http://www.intersectfund.org/), a Micro Credit Institutionin a dorm room in 2009 with just $1,000 seed capital and has provided more than 900 loans totaling upwards of $3M toa lot of low-income people struggling to make ends meet.
+Rohan Mathew conceived[The Intersect Fund](http://www.intersectfund.org/), a Micro Credit Institutionin a dorm room in 2009 with just 1,000USD  seed capital and has provided more than 900 loans totaling upwards of $3M total of low-income people struggling to make ends meet.

 As the borrowers began to grow, Rohan saw that a lot of time was being spent on huge spreadsheets that were manually maintained which restrained them from expanding.
 That was when Rohan approached Multunus to build a Loan Management System so that they could focus on impacting more people.